evil22live/EvilFont/README.md

 # 🪶 EvilFont

-A Magisk/KernelSU module to change your Arabic/Persian font to Teshrin + IOS emojis
+A Magisk/KernelSU module to change your Arabic/Persian font to Teshrin + IOS emojis.

 ## 📜 Instruction

-- Download EvilFont zip file
+- Download last EvilFont zip file from the [Release page](https://github.com/dedeadend/EvilFont/releases/latest/).
-- Go to Magisk/KernelSU module manager
+- Go to Magisk/KernelSU module manager.
-- Install zip file
+- Install downloaded zip file.
-- Reboot and Enjoy
+- Reboot and Enjoy!

 ## 😎 Support

-For support, you can find me at https://t.me/DeDeadend
+For support, you can find me at [Telegram](https://t.me/DeDeadend).

 ## ❤️ Donation